 - Please note: students under 18 years old are not supervised except in lessons and on breaks and class excursions.

-- Under 18s: please read our Young Learner Handbook or Adult and Young People handbook (if on an adult course) – you can find this on our website at the following link - https://tisenglish.co.uk/brochures/.
+- Under 18s: please read our Young Learner Handbook or Adult and Young People handbook (if on an adult course) – you can find these on our website at the following link - TIS Handbooks.
 Parents or guardians of under 18s MUST send us a completed ‘Parental Consent form U18’ before the start of the course.
 Students aged under 18 must follow all the rules in the U18 form and in our Handbook.
 This includes the rule about being back at homestays at the correct time (curfew times).
 The safety and welfare of under-18’s is of paramount importance.
 We reserve the right, ultimately, to make arrangements for students who continually disregard the rules to return home before the end of their course.

 - All group leaders with any under 18s in their group must give us a ‘certificate of good conduct’ or ‘certificate of criminal record’ from their country of residence.

 - All of our courses have a minimum level specified.

 - We accept students at Beginner (A1) level on our General English courses starting on the first Monday of every month.
 If you are uncertain of your English level, you can complete our simple online test at https://tisenglish.co.uk/online-english-tests/general-english-test/.

 - If you need any advice on your choice of course please contact us at email@example.com.